 The sensors malfunctioned during an Ethiopian Airlines flight from Addis Ababa in March, and a Lion Air flight in Indonesia in October.
 Pilots were unable to regain control, causing anti-stall software to push the planes’ noses down and both aircraft crashed.
 In all, 346 people were killed.

-It has been almost three months that the 737 Max has now been grounded for bringing down Boeing’s earnings and reputation as it heads into the Paris Air Show later this month.
+It has been almost three months since the 737 Max has been grounded for bringing down Boeing’s earnings and reputation as it heads into the Paris Air Show later this month.
 Though the company claims a software update to Max’s Maneuvering Characteristics Augmentation System is complete, there’s still no stipulated timeline for the airliner to carry passengers again.